The Ultimate Dog-Friendly Guide to Houston

 Hotels

-Houston has so much to offer, being home to the NASA Space Center, various major-league sports, an extensive museum district, and a world-class dining scene.
+Houston has so much to offer; it’s home to the NASA Space Center, various major-league sports, an extensive museum district, and a world-class dining scene.
 To fully immerse yourself in the city, you may wish to stay the night (or a few).
 The dog-friendly Houston hotels below make that hope a reality.

 Magnolia Hotel Houston